Important

 -v $QUAY/storage:/datastorage:Z \

-• Use the podman login command to attempt to log in to the Quay registry with SSL enabled:
+1. Enter the following command to attempt to log in to the Project Quay registry with SSL/TLS enabled:

 $ sudo podman login quay-server.example.com